xelemental/xelemental.github.io/_posts/2024-01-16-Golang-based-credential-stealer-targets-Indian-Airforce-Officials.md

 ### YARA Rule

-I am not quite better at writing YARA Rules, but here I have added a very simple YARA Rule, to detect specific fragments of the binary, if you find any issues or find this rule ugly, please reach me out.
+I am not quite better at writing YARA Rules, but here I have added a very simple YARA Rule, to detect specific fragments of the binary, if you find any issues or find this rule ugly, please reach out.
 Thanks!

 ```yara
 rule dogesteal {